gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/index.rst

 Scripts generally take one of two forms:

-  * "Simple" scripts that perform a series of actions, such as creating windows,
-    * and then terminate.
+  * "Simple" scripts that perform a series of actions, such as creating windows, and then terminate.
-  * "Long-running daemons" that stay running indefintely while observing
+  * "Long-running daemons" that stay running indefintely while observing notifications or performing some action periodically.
-    * notifications.

 Creating a New Script
 ---------------------